marcosh/fun-with-categories-talk/fun-with-categories.md

 > Category Theory is indeed general abstract nonsense
 > and that it is precisely because of that that it is
-> so important both mathematically and philosophically
+> so important both mathematically and philosophically.

 from ["What is Category Theory?"](https://zenodo.org/record/584073/files/MarquisPoli2006.pdf)